 2. Make sure you’re tending to your physical and mental health needs

 Sometimes taking the time to tend to your most basic needs can help get you back on track.
+Especially when you’re feeling burned out and depressed.
 Are you eating, sleeping, and keeping up with your daily hygiene?
 Are you taking all of your medication as prescribed?

 If you’re dealing with a mental health issue, are you getting the proper care and following your doctor’s directions?
-In our fast-paced world, we’re often expected to be moving toward higher and higher goals.
+In our fast-paced world, we tend to be moving toward higher and higher goals.

 The truth is, there will be periods in your life when you’ll need to focus on the basics.
 As your body and mind heal, it is enough to make sure you’ve had food, sleep, and prescribed medications.